 It was eye-opening and humbling to find out what it was like to be on the other end of an Uber Eats delivery.

 Firstly, I had no idea how much Chad N. was tipping me.
-It said I was to pick up his bowl of pasta at Noodles & Co, and drop it off at an address down the road.
+It said I was to pick up his bowl of pasta at Noodles & Co, and then drop it off at an address down the road.
 It showed my potential earning potential of $4 with tip included.
 Did that mean Chad N. was tipping me $4 or a nickel?
 I had no idea what percent he was offering me.
 (I suspect this is to dissuade you from spitting in the food of cheapskates.)

 Then, Google Maps brought me to a residential home on a frontage road when in fact the correct address for my Chad N. was at the local news station Kare 11.